Visualization

 Visualization is an optional, but desirable aspect of tasks.
 Often, visualization is an optional step of a task but can also be included as part of other steps such as init or analysis.

+Horizontal visualization of MPAS fields is enabled through the use of mosaic.
 While developers can write their own visualization scripts associated with individual tasks, the following shared visualization routines are provided in polaris.viz:

 common matplotlib style